marcos-sugastti/marcos-sugastti.github.io/_pages/about.md

   - /about.html
 ---

 I am a development economist studying social protection, mental health, resilience to climate shocks, and risk and insurance.
-I am currently a Postdoctoral Research Associate at the [Jameel Observatory for Food Security Early Action](https://jameelobservatory.org/food-security-early-action/), based at the [University of Edinburgh](https://vet.ed.ac.uk/global-agriculture-food-systems).
+I am currently a Postdoctoral Research Associate at the [Jameel Observatory for Food Security Early Action](https://jameelobservatory.org/food-security-early-action/), based at the [University of Edinburgh](https://vet.ed.ac.uk/global-agriculture-food-systems), where I work on issues at the intersection of drought, insurance, and conflict in the Horn of Africa.

 I received my PhD in Agricultural and Resource Economics from [UC Davis](https://are.ucdavis.edu/) in 2025.
 During my doctoral studies, I worked as a consultant for the World Bank and conducted fieldwork in my home country of Paraguay.